ML-flash/Night_Watcher/docs/USER_GUIDE.md

 If you prefer Anthropic's hosted model, set the `ANTHROPIC_API_KEY` environment variable as shown in the README【F:README.md†L34-L36】.

+To use Google's hosted Gemini models instead, set the `GOOGLE_API_KEY` environment variable as shown in the README【F:README.md†L34-L40】.

 ## 5. Launch the Web Interface

 Start the web server from the command line: